Capati/odin-vk-guide/website/docs/01_initializing-vulkan/02-vulkan-initialization-code.md

 - [Vulkan Spec: 1.2 physical device features](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap47.html#VkPhysicalDeviceVulkan12Features)
 - [Vulkan Spec: 1.3 physical device features](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap47.html#VkPhysicalDeviceVulkan13Features)

-Once we have a `vk.PhysicalDevice`, we can directly build a VkDevice from it.
+Once we have a `vk.PhysicalDevice`, we can directly build a `vk.Device` from it.

-And at the end, we store the handles in the class.

 That's it, we have initialized Vulkan.
 We can now start calling Vulkan commands.